-UI Setting Description State Shows the current state of the OSPF neighbor relationship: Down: The initial state before any OSPF communication has occurred between two routers.
+UI Setting Description Neighbor ID Shows the unique identifier for the OSPF neighbor.
+Priority Shows priority value that the neighbor has assigned to itself.
+State Down: The initial state before any OSPF communication has occurred between two routers.
 Init: The state where the local router has sent an OSPF Hello packet to a neighbor but has not yet received a response.
 2-way: The state where both routers have exchanged Hello packets and can become neighbors, but they have not yet established a bidirectional relationship.
 Exstart: The state where the routers determine which one will be the master and which one will be the slave during the database exchange process.
 Exchange: The state where the routers exchange link-state advertisement (LSA) headers and determine which LSAs need to be sent.
 Loading: The state where the routers exchange LSAs to synchronize their link-state databases.
 Full: The final state where the routers have a complete and accurate view of the network topology and are ready to forward traffic.
 IP Address Shows the IP address of the neighbor router's interface used for OSPF communication.
 Interface Name Shows the name of the local interface used for OSPF communication with the neighbor.